15 Must-Have Tools Used For Gardening – Beginners Guide

 Best Choice Products 1-Gallon Watering Can

-While a full-size shovel is ideal for digging large holes, a handheld garden trowel is the perfect tool for smaller projects or a container garden.
+While a full-size shovel is ideal for digging large holes, a handheld garden trowel is the perfect tool for smaller projects or container gardens.

-Most trowels are about eight to ten inches in length and have a sturdy handle that fits easily in the palm of your hand.
+Most trowels are about 8 to 12 inches in length and have a sturdy handle that fits easily in the palm of your hand.
 With a thin blade that comes to a point, garden trowels are ideal projects that require extra precision.

 A few instances where a garden trowel can come in handy can include these tasks: